grandinetech/grandine/README.md

 ## Audits

-Grandine is used in production, however, a full audit is not completed.
-The client was tested by [Antithesis](https://antithesis.com/) team and no serious issues were found.
-The Antithesis team was impressed by Grandine performance because the client never crashed or got stuck during testing.
-However, always secure your keys with the approach you trust - ([Web3Signer](https://docs.web3signer.consensys.io), [Vouch](https://github.com/attestantio/vouch), etc.).
+Grandine is used in production and the [audits](/audit) have been completed by [Matter Labs](https://matter-labs.io/) and [X41 D-Sec](https://x41-dsec.de/).
+The client was also tested by [Antithesis](https://antithesis.com/) team.
+No serious issues were found.
+However, always secure your keys with the approach you trust ([Web3Signer](https://docs.web3signer.consensys.io), [Vouch](https://github.com/attestantio/vouch), etc.).
 Use it at your risk.

 ## Contact